-An employee may also be justified in refusing to attend work for such a health and safety reason.
-If their employer dismisses them or subjects them to a detriment, the employee would be able to bring a claim in a tribunal.
+An employee may also be justified in refusing to attend work if they have a significant health and safety concern.
+If their employer dismisses or subjects them to a detriment, the employee would be able to bring a claim in a tribunal.

 Failing to fulfil the particular duties you have towards a pregnant employee might lead to a claim of pregnancy discrimination.